2025 Los Angeles Congress of Neighborhoods: Workshops

 How LA Youth Can Lead Through Neighborhood Councils

-Many young Angelenos don’t realize they can serve as Youth Representatives on Neighborhood Councils—and cast votes on local issues.
-This interactive session will introduce the role of youth in LA’s civic landscape, explain how to register to vote in NC elections, and share strategies to create or fill youth seats.
-Participants will leave with a civic action toolkit to engage young leaders and build strong youth leadership pipelines across Los Angeles.
+Many young Angelenos don’t realize they can serve as Youth Representatives on Neighborhood Councils and cast votes on local issues.
+This session will introduce the role of youth in LA’s civic landscape, explain how to register to vote in NC elections, and share opportunities related to Civicate Youth, an organization looking to spread awareness about youth civic engagement.
+Participants will leave with a clearer sense of how to get involved with their community effectively and efficiently.

 How Would You Change the City's Budget?